 It is also suggested that the trap is disguised by covering it with landscape on the sides, top and bottom.
 One very effective way to camouflage the trap is to utilize pine straw bales and lots of them.
 The trick is to completely surround the trap which includes the sides, the back and the top.
 Pull straw through the mesh from inside the trap.
 Be sure to use either mud, dirt or more straw to cover the bottom of the cage.
 The following video features a live trap set being made by a professional trapper.
 And though the target animal in this video is a fox, use the same exact setup when targeting coyotes.

 This type of set is very effective if the animals are used to entering chicken coops or other holding areas for pets, livestock or birds.
-In fact, this type of trap set is very effective if used in a barn, pen or other livestock cage where coyote are entering.
+So if you have a nuisance animal stealing prize livestock, a live trap could be your best trap option.

-Coyote will be more wary of a live trap which is placed in the woods where such a set is not natural.
-If you want to successfully live trap either species, you will need to do so by making your set where the animals are currently active and causing destruction.
+Coyote will be more wary of a live trap which is placed in the woods where such equipment and metal is not natural to the landscape.
+So if you want to successfully live trap coyote, you will need to do so by making your set where the animals are currently active and causing destruction.

-BEST COYOTE LIVE TRAPS
+BEST COYOTE LIVE TRAPS ^

 Give us a call if you need further help.
-Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 8:00 AM to 7:00 PM.
-On Friday, 8:30 AM to 5:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).
+Our toll free is 1-800-877-7290 and we’re open Monday through Friday, 9:00 AM to 4:00 PM.
+On Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).

-Email questions here: http://www.bugspray.com/about-us/contact-us
+Email questions here: https://bugspray.com/about-us/contact-us